stadium-software/datagrid-advanced-search/README.md

    4. FilterContainerClass
    5. FilterHeading
    6. CollapseOnClickAway
-3. Drag a Javascript action into the script and paste the Javascript below unaltered into the action (you can ignore the Stadium validation "Invalif Javascript was detected" error message)
+3. Drag a Javascript action into the script and paste the Javascript below unaltered into the action (you can ignore the Stadium validation "Invalid Javascript was detected" error message)
 ```javascript
 let scope = this;
 let filterClassName = "." + ~.Parameters.Input.FilterContainerClass;